Do Go On - 448 - The Curse of the Lottery Winner

 According to an article by Scott Newman from NPR,

-and their proceeds went to build roads, bridges,
+Lotteries flourished in the American colonies in the mid to late 1700s, and their proceeds went to build roads, bridges, churches and colleges.

-at the College of the Holy Cross and also a lottery expert.
+According to Victor Matheson, who's a professor of economics at the College of the Holy Cross and also a lottery expert.

-And I love this, that he's a professor of economics,
+And I love this, that he's a professor of economics, and I love this language he uses.

-He says, we've had lotteries in the United States
+He says, we've had lotteries in the United States for a super long time.

 That guy knows how to measure things.

-And a lot of big things in US history were actually financed by them.
+and a lot of big things in U.S. history were actually financed by them.

-Isn't that great?
 I just love how academic you made that sound.

-In the 1800s, as prohibition began to spread, so too did the country's distaste for gambling.
-While religion was a big motivator for this,
+so too did the country's distaste for gambling.

 there was also a lot of corruption.
-According to Matheson, there were cases of lottery companies

-selling tickets, then ghosting everyone without paying out.
-That was happening a bit.
-The house, bastardly.
+then ghosting everyone without paying out.

 Yeah, I personally hate the house in all forms.
-All forms.

-Well, I'm going to let your house know that and you'll be on the street.
-Damn it.
-Oh my God, you can't go home tonight.
+All right, well, I'm going to let your house know that and you're on the street.

 I can't even sleep in the dog house.

-Similar to other points in history, it allowed states and cities to improve infrastructure
+Similar to other points in history, it allowed states and cities to improve infrastructure while not raising taxes.

 New Hampshire was the first state to bring back the lottery in a big way.
-And that was in the 1960s and many states followed suit.

-And they're like here in Australia,
+And they're like here in Australia.

-lotteries are now a pretty standard thing.
-You're not as a donor, you know?
+Lotteries are now a pretty standard thing.

-Yeah.
-Oh yeah.
-Just putting on my numbers.
+Oh, yeah, just putting on my numbers.

-Always play the same numbers.
+I always play the same numbers.

 69.

-Wow.
-Nana.
 My gosh.

 Yeah, I don't know.

-I mentioned this on a recent Patreon episode, but I don't know if I've mentioned it on the main feed, but I used to sell lottery tickets at a shop.
+but I don't know if I've mentioned it on the main feed,

-But I ended up getting sacked there because I didn't, I didn't have a big enough personality, apparently.
+because I didn't have a big enough personality, apparently.

 He wasn't charming enough.

-And I told Dave and Jess this a couple of weeks ago and they were like, I
+this a couple of weeks ago

-forgot that I didn't tell them the end of the story.
+I forgot that I didn't tell

-They were like, why?
+They were like,

-You've got a lot of personality and that sort of stuff.
+and that sort of stuff.

-But what I didn't tell you was I was replaced by a middle
+But what I didn't tell you

-aged woman named Karen, who was losing personality.
+named Karen who was oozing personality.

-I've done it after I saw her in action.
+after I saw her in action,

-I'm like, OK, OK.
+I'm like, okay.

 I don't know.